piclas-framework/piclas/doc/userguide/030_features_models.md

     Part-Species2-UseCollXSec = T

 The read-in of the cross-section data is based on the provided species name and the species name of the background gas (e.g. if the background species name is Ar, the code will look for a container named `Ar-electron` in the MCC database).
 Finally, the cross-section based collision modelling (e.g. for neutral-charged collisions) and the VHS model (e.g. for neutral-neutral collisions) can be utilized within a simulation for different species.

+### Cross-section based vibrational relaxation probability

+In the following, the utilization of cross-section data is extended to the determination of the vibrational relaxation probability.
+When data is available, it will be read-in by the Python script described above.
+If different vibrational levels are available, they will be summarized to a single relaxation probability.
+Afterwards the regular DSMC-based relaxation procedure will be performed.
+To enable the utilization of these levels, the following flag shall be supplied

+    Part-Species2-UseVibXSec = T

+It should be noted that even if Species2 corresponds to an electron, the vibrational cross-section data will be read-in for any molecule-electron pair.

 ## Modelling of Continuum Gas Flows \label{sec:continuum}